kelp-hq/oss/tools/web3-api-auth-token/README.md

 ### Signature

 This is the third and the last part.
 This is Strategy specific.
 Every implemented strategy has complete control over how to generate the signature and what is the decoded representation.
 For example, the SubstrateStrategy will require that the decoded signature is a hex string starting with `0x`.
-Since this must
+Since the base implementation doesn't know what is the underlying signature structure, it will **ALWAYS** serialize the value using the `JSON.stringify` and then as usual encode it using [base64Url](./src/utils/base64url.ts).
+Check the implementation [here](./src/strategies/BaseStrategy.ts#L131).
+We have thought to implement it in a different way where we would require the signature to be string but then the implementations would get quite complex and the automatic decoding is not possible and the decoding should be left to the implementor.
+In this way we decode then parse and we will always get to the correct output.

 Yup, the WAATs are similar to JWTs but built for web3 to be lightweight and modular.